 Apply for a UConn IDEA Grant

-The PDFs below provide you with an outline of the questions you will be asked in the online IDEA Grant Application.
-Use the outlines to prepare your answers before you begin completing the online application.
+The PDF below provides you with an outline of the questions you will be asked in the online IDEA Grant Application.
+Use the outline to prepare your answers before you begin completing the online application.
 Please note there are separate PDFs for individual applicants and for group applications.

 Students, please be aware that the final question on the application will ask you to certify that you have prepared your application materials in accordance with University standards for academic integrity.
 You can learn more about academic integrity at www.ugradresearch.uconn.edu/academic-integrity/.